Extended Isolation Forest for Distributed Spark/Scala Anomaly Detection

 The effect is especially easy to see in two dimensions.
 The following heatmaps, generated with the library, show outlier scores across the feature space for three synthetic datasets.

-In each case, Standard Isolation Forest on the left shows cross-shaped artifacts along the feature axes, while Extended Isolation Forest on the right produces smoother, less axis-biased contours.
+In each case, Standard Isolation Forest on the left shows cross-shaped artifacts along the feature axes.
+Extended Isolation Forest on the right produces smoother, less axis-biased contours.

 Single blob heatmap: Standard Isolation Forest vs Extended Isolation Forest